Barcelona for Christmas? Plan your touring ahead of time or you’ll be disappointed

 - Park Guell: Open all day, every day.

 - Sagrada Familia Church: Open until 2pm on Dec 25 and 26, and January 1st and 6th.
-January 31st open as usual.
+December 24 and January 31st open as usual.

 - Picasso Museum: Closed on Dec 25 and 26, and January 1st.
 Dec 24 and 31, closing at 2pm.
 January 6th open as usual.